cloudmesh-community/book/chapters/cloud/virtualbox.md

   host operating system windows.

-This way you can use many native programs on you host and copy contents easily into for example a terminal or an editor that you run in the Vm.
+This way you can use many native programs on you host and copy contents easily into, for example, a terminal or an editor that you run in the Vm.

 A video is located at